 Garlic is showing a lot of promise for the prevention of some cancers, especially gastric and colorectal cancer.Scientists have yet to positively identify the properties of garlic that fight cancer, but preliminary studies suggest that it works on more than one level.
 First, it seems to prevent cancer in a couple of ways: by aiding the body in expelling carcinogens, and also by interacting with enzymes that would otherwise help remaining carcinogenic compounds to actually cause cancer.
 Once cancerous growth has already begun, garlic could help stop it by prompting the body to kill off the cancer cells through the natural process of apoptosis.

 Garlic has long been used as a treatment for fungal infections, including athlete’s foot and yeast infections.You can get some of garlic’s antifungal effects by eating a clove or two every day, or you can apply some form of garlic directly to the fungus in question.
 Spread crushed garlic or a commercially-prepared garlic cream or oil on fungus-infected skin or toenails.
 Oral thrush can be treated by moving half of a raw garlic clove around the mouth for several minutes every day.
-Garlic treatment for a yeast infection involves wrapping a clove of garlic in a piece of clean, thin cloth or gauze, then tying it off with a string so that a couple inches of cloth hang below the tie.
+Garlic treatment for a yeast infection involves wrapping a clove in a piece of clean, thin cloth or gauze, then tying it off with a string so that a couple inches of cloth hang below the tie.
 This is inserted into the vagina, where it should be left overnight.
 If you decide to use any of these remedies, be extremely cautious; garlic has been known to burn the skin or mucus membranes during extended direct contact.

 Another of garlic’s oldest uses is the prevention and treatment of bacterial and viral infections, including the common cold.
 Garlic’s main antimicrobial component is allicin, which inhibits enzymes that viruses and bacteria need to enter and harm bodily tissues, or to even survive.
 When taken orally in the form of a raw clove or a supplement, garlic can prevent internal infections like colds and flu, or at least shorten their duration and lessen their symptoms.
-Garlic seems especially effective in reducing coughs and sore throats.
+It seems especially effective in reducing coughs and sore throats.
 It can also prevent external infections when crushed and rubbed directly onto an open wound and is said to have been used exactly that way on World War I battlefields.

 More Garlic Uses